himonoye/Udacity-Project-4-Evaluate-News-Nlp/README.md

 npm i --legacy-peer-deps
 ```

-## Build webpack bundle for both development and production mode
+## Building webpack bundles for both development and production mode

 Once the dependencies are installed, run the following command to build the webpack bundles:
 ```